 Jennifer Sykes, Ph.D.
-(University of Missouri - Columbia, 2015) is an Assistant Clinical Professor providing psychological services at the Thompson Center for Autism and Neurodevelopment.
+(University of Missouri -Columbia, 2015) is a licensed psychologist and an Associate Clinical Professor in the Department of Health Psychology.
+She is also the Director of Therapeutic and Intervention Services and provides psychological services at the Thompson Center for Autism and Neurodevelopment.
 She earned her PhD in counseling psychology.
-She completed her pre-doctoral internship at Morrison Child and Family Services in Gresham, Oregon and her postdoctoral residency at the Thompson Center.
-Dr. Sykes assists with trainee supervision and primarily provides evaluations for Autism and neurodevelopmental disorders.
-Her clinics include the Clinical Assessment Team (psychology, occupational therapy, speech/language pathology)

-for children under 6 as well as Autism evaluation clinics for toddlers, preschool aged children, school aged children, and adolescents.
+She completed her predoctoral internship at Morrison Child and Family Services in Gresham, Oregon and her postdoctoral residency at the Thompson Center.
+Dr. Sykes assists with trainee supervision and primarily provides Autism and neurodevelopmental evaluations.
+Her clinics include the Clinical Assessment Team (psychology, occupational therapy, speech/language pathology) for children under 6 as well as Autism evaluation clinics for toddlers, preschool aged children, school aged children, and adolescents.